Meet The Staff

 Meet the Counselors

-Valerie Baker, PhD, LMHC, CYT
+Valerie Baker, PhD, LMHC, CYT (on leave)

 Theresa Gannon, LCSW graduated from Fordham University School of Social Work.
 She has worked as a part-time counselor at the Counseling Center since September 2008.
 Currently a supervisor at Soundview- Throgs Neck Community CMHC, Ms. Gannon specializes in treating issues of adolescence.